MarkusJx/node-ms-passport/README.md

     // Do something with it...
 }

+// Maybe check if the data is encrypted, here the this would return true const encrypted = credentials.isEncrypted("test/test");
+// Check if the operation was successful if (!encrypted.ok) {
+    return;
+}

+// The result will be stored in encrypted.encrypted

 // Read credentials
 let result = credentials.read("test/test");
 // credentials.read() returns null if the operation failed